sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ## Who is working on this?

 - **IT Strategy team**
-  - Setup and maintain the GCexchange group
+  - Setup and maintain GCexchange group
-  - Assis with uploading documents as required
+  - Assis with uploading documents
   - Onboard other departments
 - **Pillars** (provide documents to share)
   - Technical Architecture